fjnn/hvl-ele201/_pages/network-lectures/l1-intro.md

 4. **Subconfiguration Modes:**
    From global config mode, the user can enter different subconfiguration modes.
 Each of these modes allows the configuration of a particular part or function of the IOS device.
 Two common subconfiguration modes include Line Configuration Mode and Interface Configuration Mode.
   - **Line Configuration Mode:**
-    Is used to configer Console, SSH or Telnet access.
-Line Configuration Mode is intentified by a prompt ending with `(config-line)#`.
+    Is used to configure Console, SSH or Telnet access.
+Line Configuration Mode is identified by a prompt ending with `(config-line)#`.
 To move from global config mode to line config mode use the `line` command followed by a specification of what line to configure.
     ```
     Switch(config)# line console 0
     Switch(config-line)#